- What are overprotective parents

 Perceived Child Vulnerability

-Parents of children with chronic illness3 or physical disabilities4 often exhibit overprotective and controlling behavior.
+Parents of children with chronic illness or physical disabilities often exhibit overprotective and controlling behavior.

-These parents, especially the mothers, believe that their children are more vulnerable or susceptible, and require more protection.
+These parents, especially the mothers, believe their children are more vulnerable or susceptible and require more protection.

 Parental Post-Traumatic Symptoms After Disaster

-Overprotection can arise following natural or man-made disasters, especially if the parent develops Post-Traumatic Stress Disorder (PTSD)5.
+Overprotection can arise following natural or man-made disasters, especially if the parent develops Post-Traumatic Stress Disorder (PTSD)3.

 Is It Good To Be Overprotective

-Having protective parents is good for infant survival.
+Having protective parents is suitable for infant survival.
 It is also beneficial if the living experience contains high risks.

-But in an ordinary home free of serious conditions, focusing exclusively on protection without flexibility threatens children’s development6.
+However, in an ordinary home free of serious conditions, focusing exclusively on protection without flexibility threatens children’s development.4

 Research shows that when parents protect their children from an extreme community, such as urban environments where gun-related violence, gangs, and drugs are common, the family functioning is better.